 Generating a decision tree form training tuples of data partition D Algorithm : Generate_decision_tree Input: Data partition, D, which is a set of training tuples and their associated class labels. attribute_list, the set of candidate attributes.
 Attribute selection method, a procedure to determine the splitting criterion that best partitions that the data tuples into individual classes.
 This criterion includes a splitting_attribute and either a splitting point or splitting subset.
 Output: A Decision Tree Method create a node N; if tuples in D are all of the same class, C then return N as leaf node labeled with class C; if attribute_list is empty then return N as leaf node with labeled with majority class in D;|| majority voting apply attribute_selection_method(D, attribute_list) to find the best splitting_criterion; label node N with splitting_criterion; if splitting_attribute is discrete-valued and multiway splits allowed then // no restricted to binary trees attribute_list = splitting attribute; // remove splitting attribute for each outcome j of splitting criterion // partition the tuples and grow subtrees for each partition let Dj be the set of data tuples in D satisfying outcome j; // a partition if Dj is empty then attach a leaf labeled with the majority class in D to node N; else attach the node returned by Generate decision tree(Dj, attribute list) to node N; end for return N;

-Tree Pruning is performed in order to remove anomalies in training data due to noise or outliers.
+Tree pruning is performed in order to remove anomalies in the training data due to noise or outliers.
 The pruned trees are smaller and less complex.

 Tree Pruning Approaches

-Postpruning - This approach removes subtree form fully grown tree.
+Post-pruning - This approach removes a sub-tree from a fully grown tree.

-The cost complexity is measured by following two parameters:
+The cost complexity is measured by the following two parameters −

 - Number of leaves in the tree, and